ike9000e/Xinput-Modkey/readme.md

 ==========================

 	Modkeys and hotkeys for gamepad buttons in games that use Xinput.
-	Comes with simple GUI Manager.
 	Both Windows architectures, 32 and 64-bit.

 	With Xinput Modkey, following can be achieved: